wri/Aqueduct30Docker/readme.md

 * add startup.sh to user data during setup in EC2

+* you will nedd sigificant storage.
+I used 200GB of SSD storage ($)

 * Set up the appropriate security rules to open your instance for various connection methods, SSH, HTTPS, SCP etc.

 * for now I opened the instance to all traffic coming from WRI's US IP address